rty-t/nixos-configs/README.md

-# Just my configs for NixOS
+# Just my dotfiles for NixOS

 ## Tested on
 - i5-12400f